 Wednesday, January 2, 2013

-Thrive Furniture Review
+Thrive Furniture Review - Grant Chair

-Their business model is essentially what every American business should be: provide a reasonably priced, well made product that's made here in the US, ships for free, and includes free return shipping if necessary.
+Thrive Furniture's business model is essentially what every American company's should be: provide a reasonably priced, well made product that's made here in the US, ships for free, and includes free return shipping if necessary.
 Free return shipping!
 No restocking fee or fine print.
 If your butt doesn't like your purchase you just call and schedule for a truck to come pick it up and they'll take it back and refund your money, no questions asked.
 There's a limit of course to how long you can return a piece for free (7 days) but even if you exceed that time period you have a full year to return it and all you have to do is pay the return shipping and they'll refund your money.
 Pretty simple but pretty amazing.

 So yeah, that philosophy combined with a 20% off Black Friday sale and I couldn't say no.